Sleeping in Airports

 Full day

-A longer layover means more time to explore!
+A more extended layover means more time to explore!
 Head to world-class museums like the Royal Ontario Museum and the Art Gallery of Ontario (Frank Gehry designed the building, which is worth it even if you’re not an artsy type).
-Toronto is a city of diverse neighborhoods, so hop on the Subway to one and spend your time strolling past shops, bars, and restaurants.
+Toronto is a city of diverse neighbourhoods, so hop on the Subway to one and spend your time strolling past shops, bars, and restaurants.
 Kensington Market is home to plenty of independent eateries and vintage stores, Chinatown is nearby, and Queen West is a perfect spot come nightfall.
 For more suggestions, see our Toronto Airport Layover Sightseeing article.

 9. Stay connected

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.

 10. Sleep

-Sleep PodsIf all you want to do on your layover is catch up on sleep, you shouldn’t have any problem doing so.
+If all you want to do on your layover is catch up on sleep, you shouldn’t have any problem doing so.
 There’s a decent amount of seating – with no armrests! – throughout the airport, both pre- and post-Security.
 Travellers repeatedly point out the Rest Zone in Terminal 1, pre-Security, for comfortable napping options.
-There are some free sleep pods inside Security – keep your eyes peeled for these, because we don’t know their exact locations.
+Some complimentary sleep pods are inside Security – keep your eyes peeled for these because we don’t know their exact locations.
 Wherever you’re resting, it can get noisy and chilly during the day and overnight, but nothing earplugs and an extra layer can’t remedy.
 Still, you may be more inclined to stay in a hotel.
-A climate-controlled walked connects Terminal 3 with the Sheraton Gateway Hotel.
-Several other hotels are located within a few minutes’ drive from the airport – and one is located walking distance from Terminal 3.
+A climate-controlled walkway connects Terminal 3 with the Sheraton Gateway Hotel.
+Several other hotels are located within a few minutes’ drive from the airport – including the ALT Hotel Toronto Pearson at the end of the airport train line.
 See our Toronto Pearson Airport Guide for locations and amenities.